Package 'drugfindR'

 concordantSignatures <- getConcordants(kdSignature, ilincsLibrary = "KD")

-# Get the consensus list of signatures with a different cutoff
+# Get the consensus list with different parameters

 concordants_up <- getConcordants(filteredUp, ilincsLibrary = "KD")